Hamiltonian analysis for linearly acceleration-dependent Lagrangians: On the surface term and s-equivalent Lagrangians

 Obviously, we have that with respect to the original Lagrangian (\ref{eq:lag1}) the conjugate momenta to the position variables (\ref{eq:p1}) are given by

 that is, the total momenta $p_\mu$ associated to the Lagrangian~(\ref{eq:lag1}) (or (\ref{eq:lag4})) is obtained by adding a contribution from both the surface and the dynamic momenta.
-At this point it is clear what we must to do in order to express the original Lagrangian (\ref{eq:lag1}) as an ordinary first-order Lagrangian plus a total time derivative term.
-Starting from equation~(\ref{eq:Kmu2}) we need to identify first $g$ and $\partial h/\partial \dot{x}^\mu$.
-Then we proceed to integrate the partial derivatives to obtain $h$.
-We must insert this information in (\ref{eq:V2}) in order to obtain $f$ and, finally, we finish the process by inserting these quantities in (\ref{eq:lag4}).
+At this point it is clear what to do in order to express the original Lagrangian (\ref{eq:lag1}) in the fashion~(\ref{eq:lag4}).
+Starting from (\ref{eq:Kmu2}) we need to identify first $g$ and $\partial h/\partial \dot{x}^\mu$.
+Then we proceed to integrate the partial derivatives to obtain $h$, and enter this information in (\ref{eq:V2}) to obtain $f$ and, finally, we finish the process by inserting these quantities in (\ref{eq:lag4}).